Protein for Burnout Recovery & Hormone Health

 In this post I’m sharing:

-• The basics of WHY women need protein.
+The basics of WHY women need to prioritize protein.

 Why women need to prioritize protein

-When it comes to your diet, three basic principles apply:
+When it comes to a burnout-busting and energizing diet, three basic principles apply:

 Although each one of these principles is important, let’s take a minute to focus on PROTEIN.
 This macronutrient is needed for many physiological functions- too many to list here.

-The big one that probably will concern you the most is BUILDING AND RETAINING MUSCLE MASS.
+A big one that probably will concern you is BUILDING AND RETAINING MUSCLE MASS.

 As you age, muscle becomes harder to hold onto.
 In fact, after age 40 (and often earlier), if you’re not actively building muscle, then you are losing it.
 And when you lose muscle mass, your metabolism slows down, you gain weight in the form of fat, and you become more susceptible to injury.